+Course Length: Studied over two years

+Examination Board: AQA

 Course Leader: Mr P Wyke (wyke@queenelizabeths.derbyshire.sch.uk)

 Why study Politics?
 In the current climate of massive political change in Britain, the US, and our world as whole, there is no better time to be studying Politics.